xavierjialei/xi-portfolio/final-project-xavier.md

 There are reports I found related to the issue of domestic violence and people with disabilities.
 They contain certain useful data which I will need to extract, synthesize, and combine.

+I do find it challenging to search for comprehensive datasets on this topic.
+There are some sources with relevant data, but they are quite scattered.
+So I need to organize these data first in order to put them into a coherent and informative story.
+I will continue seearching for more comprehensive datasets that can analyze the problem of domestic violence among people with disabilities in the United States.

 ## 4. Method and Medium